zama-ai/concrete/docs/compilation/composing_functions_with_modules.md

         return x - 1 % 20
 ```

-You can compile the FHE module `Counter` using the `compile` method.
-To do that, you need to provide a dictionnary of input sets for every function:
+Then, you can compile the FHE module `Counter` using the `compile` method.
+To do that, you need to provide a dictionary of input-sets for every function:

 ```python
 inputset = list(range(20))
 CounterFhe = CounterFhe.compile({"inc": inputset, "dec": inputset})
 ```

-After the module has been compiled, we can encrypt and call the different functions in the following way:
+After the module is compiled, you can encrypt and call the different functions as follows:

 ```python
 x = 5